 Meanwhile, in a different part of the venerable château, Louis XIII laid dying.
 The King was too weak to take part in the baptism ceremony, the death watch had already begun and Louis sought peace in prayers, which were said non-stop in his chamber.
 The atmosphere was sombre.
 As Madame de Motteville put it, the King “was dying every day without being able to finish dying.”
 An anecdote, of which nobody can say if true or not, tells us that Louis XIII summoned his son to his dying chamber shortly after the baptism ceremony to ask: “What is your name now, my son?”
 The Dauphin, still full of pride at having done so extraordinary well during the ceremony, replied “Louis XIV, father.”
 Louis XIII smiled briefly.
 “Not yet, not yet, but you may be soon, if such is the will of God.”
 The health of the old King made a turn for the worse on the following day.
 He was in such a bad state, that it was believed he would not see the end of the day.

-Although it was not expected, the King saw the end of the day and lived for another two weeks… then on 14 May 1643, Louis did indeed become Louis XIV.
+Although it was not expected, the King saw the end of the day and lived for another three weeks… then on 14 May 1643, Louis did indeed become Louis XIV.